 - For a thinner pesto, simply add more olive oil one tablespoon at a time.
 Be conservative when adding more oil because a little goes a long way.
 You can add more if you need to, but you can’t remove it once you’ve poured it.

-Make a bold, fresh, nut-free dairy-free pesto that’s a great addition to so many recipes.
+Make a bold, fresh, nut-free and/or dairy-free pesto that’s a great addition to so many recipes.
 It’s also a perfect vegan pesto option, as well.

-Simply eliminate the parmesan, black pepper and any nuts or seeds in this recipe and blend the ingredients together in your food processor or blender.
+For an AIP pesto, simply eliminate the parmesan, black pepper and any nuts or seeds in this recipe and blend the ingredients together in your food processor or blender.

 How to use